PierreZ/pierrezemb.fr/content/posts/distsys-resources/index.md

 You will find analysis on many databases, such as CockroachDB, etcd, Kafka, MongoDB, and so on.

+### Aphyr distsys class notes

-Here's a great bonus: Kyle is also teaching distributed systems, and his notes are [available](https://github.com/aphyr/distsys-class#an-introduction-to-distributed-systems).
+Following Jepsen, here's a great bonus: Kyle is also teaching distributed systems, and his notes are [available](https://github.com/aphyr/distsys-class#an-introduction-to-distributed-systems).

-### Distributed systems for fun and profit 📘
+### Distributed systems for fun and profit

-While being the only free book on this list, [Distributed systems for fun and profit](http://book.mixu.net/distsys/) is an awesome book.
+Despite being free, [Distributed systems for fun and profit](http://book.mixu.net/distsys/) is an awesome book.
 The author, [Mikito Takada](http://mixu.net/) has done a terrific work to vulgarize distributed systems.

 > I wanted a text that would bring together the ideas behind many of the more recent distributed systems - systems such as Amazon's Dynamo, Google's BigTable and MapReduce, Apache's Hadoop and so on.

 > In this text I've tried to provide a more accessible introduction to distributed systems.
 To me, that means two things: introducing the key concepts that you will need in order to have a good time reading more serious texts, and providing a narrative that covers things in enough detail that you get a gist of what's going on without getting stuck on details.

-### Translucent Databases 📘
+### Translucent Databases

 I really like the pitch of the book: